AdityaPandey9753/Django-Rest-Framework/README.md

 * Use Serializer:
   * For data structures not tied to Django models (e.g., external APIs or complex nested data).
   * When you need full control over the serialization and validation process.

+## Views
+In Django REST Framework (DRF), a View is the central component for handling incoming HTTP requests, processing them, and returning appropriate HTTP responses.
+Views are responsible for the logic of your API, including retrieving data, updating resources, and handling various request methods (e.g., GET, POST, PUT, DELETE).
+### Function Based API views
+Implementation in Project6.<br>
+A function-based API view is a simple Python function that directly handles API logic for specific HTTP methods.
+DRF provides the @api_view decorator to define which HTTP methods a function should handle.<br>
+Features:
+* Minimal abstraction.
+* Explicitly handles HTTP methods.
+* Easier for small-scale or simple applications.
+Advantages:
+* Easy to set up and understand.
+* Ideal for small projects or endpoints with simple logic.
+Disadvantages:
+* Code becomes repetitive and harder to maintain as complexity increases.
+* Doesn't promote code reuse.

+### Class Based API views
+Implementation in Project7.<br>
+A class-based API view uses the APIView class to define API logic.
+Instead of a single function handling multiple HTTP methods, each method (e.g., get, post, put, etc.) is defined as a class method.<br>
+Features:
+* Object-oriented approach.
+* Better code organization and reusability.
+* Supports middleware, mixins, and inheritance for extensibility.
+Advantages:
+* Promotes reusable and modular code.
+* Easier to extend and maintain for complex applications.
+* Compatible with mixins, permissions, and other DRF features.
+Disadvantages:
+* Slightly more boilerplate compared to function-based views.
+* Higher learning curve for beginners.